Project

 Regulatory

 Colorado’s Power Pathway requires approval from the Colorado Public Utilities Commission (CPUC) for a Certificate of Public Convenience and Necessity (CPCN).
 In March 2021, we took the first step in the approval process by filing an application with CPUC.
 On June 2, 2022, the Project was officially approved by the CPUC when state regulators issued a final written decision.
-The written approval provides Xcel Energy the authority and direction to move forward with the Project for all five segments, and conditional approval for the May Valley extension.
+The written approval provides Xcel Energy the authority and direction to move forward with the Project for all five segments.

 The CPUC determined that: